Human rights in Qatar: Freedom of expression

 A demonstration held for Mohammed al-Ajami outside the Qatari embassy in Washington, D.C.

-Freedom of expression is the political right to communicate one's opinions and ideas.
+In 2026, Human Rights Watch criticized the re-election of Qatar to the UN Human Rights Council, among other things due to its "restrictions on free expression".
+It noted the criminalization of criticizing the emir, insulting the national flag, blasphemy, inciting regime overthrow, and publishing online "false news" and content that "violates social values" or insults others.

 A life sentence was handed to the Qatari poet Mohammed al-Ajami, also known as Mohammed Ibn al-Dheeb, for criticism of the government during the 2012 United Nations Climate Change Conference in Qatar.
 Observers were not allowed to enter the court, and al-Ajami himself was not present at the sentencing.
 All the information available points to Mohammed al-Ajami being a prisoner of conscience who had been placed behind bars solely for his words.
 Al-Ajami was released from prison in March 2016 after a royal pardon commuted his sentence.

 A cyber law which passed in late September 2014 severely limited freedom of speech and freedom of expression rights, granting the government and authorities the ability to punish "content that may harm the country" with jail time of up to three years, and fines around 500,000 QR.
 The law states that the authority may in each individual case judge whether the content is suitable or not.
 No guidelines or references are currently available to say what type of content is allowed.

-In July 2020, Qatar International Centre for Conciliation and Arbitration (QICCA) board member for International Relations Sheikh Dr Thani bin Ali al-Thani claimed that Qatar’s legislation and laws “highly support sophisticated media activity,” guarantee freedom of opinion and expression, press and media freedom.
+On 7 March 2026, the Ministry of Interior announced the arrest of "a person of Arab nationality after he posted a series of tweets on one of his social media accounts that contained direct insults toward the State of Qatar and its institutions".
+On the same day, the ministry warned the public to "comply with the laws and regulations and to refrain from using social media or digital platforms to spread rumors, incite unrest, defame the State of Qatar and its institutions", and called on the public to "report any such behavior".
+On 9 March, it announced that 313 foreigners had been arrested for having "filmed and circulated video clips and published misleading information and rumours that could stir public opinion".